obijywk/hunttracker/README.md

   token in various calls, we can clean this up later.
-- **GOOGLE_SERVICE_ACCOUNT_EMAIL**: This is the e-mail address of a Google Cloud Platform service account used to access the Google Drive API for managing spreadsheets and the Google Calendar API for creating Google Meets.
+- **GOOGLE_SERVICE_ACCOUNT_EMAIL**: This is the e-mail address of a Google Cloud Platform service account used to access the Google Drive API for managing spreadsheets and the Google People API for identifying user activity.
 You can create a service account for a GCP project [here](https://console.cloud.google.com/iam-admin/serviceaccounts).
 The Google Drive folder storing the spreadsheets should be shared with this account.
 - **GOOGLE_SERVICE_ACCOUNT_PRIVATE_KEY**: This is the private_key associated with the Google